This post contains affiliate links. Please see our disclosure policy.

 Mini potatoes in a glass bowl with fresh thyme, garlic, and seasoning.

-• Potatoes—I prefer using any “gold” variety since they’re always super buttery and smooth, such as Yukon Gold or Honey Gold.
-However, you could use Fingerling potatoes, new potatoes, or red potatoes.
+• Potatoes—Any “gold” variety is super buttery and smooth (Yukon Gold, Honey Gold).
+You could also use Fingerling potatoes, new potatoes, or red potatoes.

 Uncooked, seasoned mini potatoes in a mixing bowl, and roasted mini potatoes on a baking sheet.